Modular structure in labour networks reveals skill basins: Results

-Taking a similar approach as above, and again focusing on services, we compare the r-squared of CE$^\tau$ at each resolution with RE.
-In Figure \ref{fig5} B we show the r-squared for two models with RE, the first includes all observations (squares) and the second drops observations such that CE and RE have the same observations (open circles).
-In Figure \ref{fig5} C we compute $\Delta$R2 as the difference in r-squared between CE and RE (closed and open circles respectively).
-We observe a clear peak around $\tau=3/4$ as before\footnote{In the appendix we show the corresponding coefficient and t-statistics for Figure \ref{fig5} B-C, and replicate Figure \ref{fig5} B-C for manufacturing industries.
-Again, we observe a weak peak in $\Delta$R2 around $\tau=4$.}, lending further evidence to the idea that it is at this scale at which clusters extracted from the network best explain industry employment growth.
+Taking a similar approach as above, we compare the r-squared of CE$^\tau$ at each resolution with RE.
+In Figure \ref{fig5} B we show the r-squared for two models with RE, the first includes all observations (open squares) and the second drops observations such that CE and RE have the same observations (open circles).
+As above, we observe a clear difference in r-squared between the two models for a range of $\tau$ around $\tau=4$.
+In Figure \ref{fig5} C we compute $\Delta$R2 as the difference in r-squared between CE and RE with identical observations (closed and open circles respectively).
+These results lend further evidence to the idea that it is at these scales or resolutions at which clusters extracted from the network best explain industry employment growth, and do so better than a metric that implicitly ignores the network structure.

-Finally, as shown in Figure \ref{fig2} A, our quality indicator for the presence of well defined clusters (variation of information) suggests that the network partition most robust around $\tau=3$.
-This adds further confidence to our assessment that labour pooling operates at this scale.